Step back into Medieval moments at the Tennessee Renaissance Festival.

 For a magical perspective, stop by the Tennessee Renaissance Festival.

+Adventure, beauty, relationship…basic human desires.
+Spain’s Costa Brava (Wild Coast) fulfilled them all.
+Between Barcelona and Jimmy Buffett’s Coast of Marseilles, I snorkeled in open waters, biked through Medieval hill towns, and laughed over meals and a pottery wheel with bloggers from Canada, the US, and Europe.
 I’m a romantic.
 I’ve always loved the Middle Ages and the sea.
-My first fling in Spain in 2009 made me a Gaudi Girl, but this spring I fell in love with the country’s beaches.
+My first fling in Spain in 2009 made me a Gaudi Girl, but I later fell in love with the country’s beaches.
 I also value independence, freedom.
 So when I received an invitation to “Discover the Medieval Coast,” a sponsored trip to familiarize travel writers with Catalonia, Spain’s autonomous community, this castle-craving pirate princess was on the boat ready to ride.
+Day One began with a walking tour of Lloret de Mar.
+I tweeted that it felt very Game of Thrones (and discovered later that the fantasy series was filmed here and so was the prequel, House of the Dragon).
+See links to the 5-part series on Costa Brava below.

-Day One began with feeling all Game of Thrones on a walking tour of Lloret de Mar.
-The former fishing town with Iberian and Roman ruins was transformed by fortunes made in Spanish-ruled Cuba and was site of the 2015 European TBEX held days earlier.
-We followed the seaside promenade to 11th century Castle of Sant Joan, defense against sea attacks.
+The former fishing town with Iberian and Roman ruins was transformed by fortunes made in Spanish-ruled Cuba and was the site of the European Travel Bloggers Exchange — TBEX — held days earlier.
+We followed the seaside promenade to the 11th century Castle of Sant Joan, a defense against sea attacks.
 Though all but the tower was destroyed in 1805 by the British navy battling Spain and France, I climbed along the wall, each turn a new view of waves crashing into coves and crags below.

 L'Loret de Mar